opendocsg/slw-judgments-backfill/2017_SGHC_241/report.md

 70     Although most of the cases pertaining to similar fact evidence were decided in the criminal

-context, _Rockline Ltd and others v Anil Thadani and others_ [2009] SGHC 209 (“ _Rockline_ ”) [note: 102] explains that the principle can equally apply to the civil context with some minor modifications.
+context, _Rockline Ltd and others v Anil Thadani and others_ <span class="citation">[2009] SGHC 209</span> (“ _Rockline_ ”) [note: 102] explains that the principle can equally apply to the civil context with some minor modifications.
 In _Rockline_ , Choo Han Teck J agreed with Lord Denning’s decision in _Mood Music Publishing Co Ltd v De Wolfe Ltd_ [1976] 1 Ch 119 at 127 that “[in] civil cases the courts will admit evidence of similar facts if it is logically probative, that is, if it is logically relevant in determining the matter which is in issue: provided that it is not oppressive or unfair to the other side” ( _Rockline_ at [2]).
 I agree with this statement of the law.

 71     Applying this test to the facts before me, I find that the evidence relating to Ma’s and Wang’s banker’s guarantees is admissible.
 They are logically probative to the issue at hand as Ma’s banker’s guarantee was one of the four banker’s guarantees that Simal had sent to Ng on 29 June 2014 (which also included PW1’s BG).
 Ng later forwarded Ma’s banker’s guarantee to DW1, for the latter to follow